 In a single file program, while producing the object file, all references to labels are replaced by their corresponding addresses by the assembler.
 But in a multi-file program, if there are any references to labels defined in another file, the assembler marks these references as "unresolved".
 When these object files are passed to the linker, the linker determines the values for these references from the other object files, and patches the code with the correct values.

 The sum of array example is split into two files, to demonstrate the symbol resolution performed by the linker.
-The two files will be assembled and their symbol tables examined to show the presence the unresolved references.
+The two files will be assembled and their symbol tables examined to show the presence of unresolved references.

-The file sum-sub.s contains the sum subroutine, and the file
+The file sum-sub.s contains the sum subroutine, and the file main.s invokes the subroutine with the required arguments.
+The source of the files is shown below.

 Listing 4. main.s - Subroutine Invocation